evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 {% endhint %}

 Let's generate a Test Suite that includes the following:
 * **A Data Drift preset**.
 Each column drift check will be a Test in a suite.
 You do not select a method this time, so the [defaults](https://docs.evidentlyai.com/reference/data-drift-algorithm) - Jensen Shennen divergence and Wasserstein distance - will apply.
-However, you set a custom drift detection threshold for both at 0.3.
+However, you set a custom drift detection threshold at 0.3.
 If the values of distance or divergence are above 0.3, column drift is detected.
 * **Several quality tests**.
-You can pick any individual tests available in the library and set test conditions using parameters like `eq` (equal), `lte` (less than or equal), etc. If no condition is set, Evidently will generate them based on the reference data and heuristics.
-In the code below, we pick a few tests related to duplicates, constants, and missing values.
+You can pick any individual Tests available in the library and set conditions using parameters like `eq` (equal), `lte` (less than or equal), etc. If no condition is set, Evidently will generate them based on the reference data and heuristics.
+In the code below, we pick a few Tests related to duplicates, constants, and missing values.

-Here is the script that follows the same logic as above to imitate batch inference:
+Here is the script that follows the same logic to imitate batch inference:

 ```python
 def create_tests(i: int):